MaximilianAdF/blackjack-nextjs/README.md

 ```bash
 npm run dev
 ```
-The application will be accessible at `http://localhost:3000` by default
+The application will be accessible at `http://localhost:3000` by default.